nikolai-kummer/nikolai-kummer.github.io/_posts/2018-07-22-data-book-recommendations.markdown

  [Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are](https://www.amazon.com/Everybody-Lies-Internet-About-Really/dp/0062390856/)

  ![Everybody Lies](/images/data_book_everybody_lies.jpg){:height="100px" .align-left}
  This is a good book about a gentle introduction into the world of big data.
 Written by Seth Stephens-Davidowitz, a Harvard-trained economist and former Google data scientist he provides a layman-introduction about how to think about data.
-The author dives deep into how online behaviour can be used to make conclusions about larger populations.
-This is not a technical book, but an entertaing data read
+The author dives deep into how online behaviour can be used to make conclusions about larger populations by citing examples from Google history.
+This is not a technical book, but an entertaing data read and one that can be recommended for non-data literate folks.

 ---